dominikpeter/dominikpeter.github.io/pages/about.md

 This blog is my personal playground to try new things and get some interesting insights.
 I like to play around with data and theories, as you will see while reading the blog.
 I highly belief that you have to get your hands dirty while working with data and that is exactly what this blog is about.

+The tools I will be using in this blog are R, Python and hopfully some Scala in the future -or whatever hot new technologie is right around the corner.

 ### Disclaimer

 All the source code of the entire blog is available on [Github](https://github.com/dominikpeter/dominikpeter.github.io).